Syslifters/sysreptor/docs/docs/designer/field-types.md

 Options:

 * Properties: A list of nested fields that are part of the object.
 Properties can have any data type.
-Note: Properties are ordered by their ID in the input form.

 ![Object field](../images/fields_object.png)